North Woods Homestead, Purebred Dual Registered Mini Jersey Trained Family Dairy Cows & Rare Salmon Faverolles Chickens, Priest River, Idaho

 Additionally, two of our Jersey family milk cows are going to homes out of state.
 They're required to have a veterinarian physical inspection and Health Certificate to cross state borders.
 Both Buttercup and Munchkin were tested Negative for TB and Tuberculosis.

 We're so happy to know our cows have the best chance at a long, productive life.
-Any new animals joining our herd are screened by a vet, tested, and quarantined for a month of observation.
+Any new animals joining our herd are screened by a vet before leaving their previous home, fully tested, and quarantined for a month of observation upon arrival.
 As we learn more, we implement additional protocols to protect our herd from these deadly infections.

 All the best,